Trek Frame Serial Numbers

 numerals the frame number in that run?
 Alternatively, the letter

-to 26.
-This gives a range of 2600 for the 3 digits.
-Any other
+1 to 26.
+This gives a range of 2600 for the 3 characters.
+Any

-ideas for these last three digits?
+other ideas for these last three characters?

 Notes: